Varian Fry: Early life

 Fry was born in New York City.
 His parents were Lillian (Mackey) and Arthur Fry, a manager of the Wall Street firm Carlysle and Mellick.
 The family moved to Ridgewood, New Jersey, in 1910.
 He grew up in Ridgewood and enjoyed bird-watching and reading.
 During World War I, at 9 years of age, Fry and friends conducted a fund-raising bazaar for the American Red Cross that included a vaudeville show, an ice cream stand and fish pond.
 He was educated at Hotchkiss School from 1922 to 1924, when he left the school due to hazing rituals.
 He then attended the Riverdale Country School, graduating in 1926.

 An able and multilingual student, Fry scored in the top 10% of the Harvard University entrance exams.
-In 1927, as a Harvard undergraduate, he founded Hound & Horn, an influential literary quarterly, in collaboration with Lincoln Kirstein.
+In 1927, as a Harvard undergraduate, he co-founded Hound & Horn, an influential literary quarterly, in collaboration with Lincoln Kirstein.
 He was suspended for a prank just before graduation and had to repeat his senior year.
 Through Kirstein's sister, Mina, he met his future wife, Eileen Avery Hughes, an editor of Atlantic Monthly, who was seven years his senior and had been educated at Roedean School and Oxford University.
 Although Fry was a closeted homosexual, according to his son James, they married on 2 June 1931.